cyberark/conjur-k8s-csi-provider/README.md

      # - !variable
      #   id: audience

-     # This variable tells Conjur which claim in the JWT to use to determine the
+     # This variable tells Secrets Manager which claim in the JWT to use to determine the
-     # Conjur host identity.
+     # Secrets Manager host identity.
      - !variable
        id: token-app-property # Most likely set to "sub" for Kubernetes

      # Used with 'token-app-property'.
-     # This variable will hold the Conjur policy path that contains the Conjur
+     # This variable will hold the Secrets Manager policy path that contains the Secrets Manager
      # host identity found by looking at the claim entered in token-app-property.
      # - !variable
      #   id: identity-path